elicia4/linux_notes/learn-linux-tv/10-where-to-store-scripts.md

 	env

-Since you put your script in one of those directories listed in $PATH, the shell found it and ran it from there.
+Since you put your script in one of those directories listed in `$PATH`, the shell found it and ran it from there.

 To add another directory to path run: